 A celebration of LGBTQ+ arts, culture and heritage across our historic city

-From 26 May to 30 June 2025, Queer Bath brings together Bath’s museums, historic buildings, and cultural venues in a landmark five-week campaign — the first of its kind in the city.
+Throughout June, Queer Bath brings together Bath’s museums, historic buildings, and cultural venues in a landmark month long campaign.
 This bold and inclusive initiative honours the rich tapestry of LGBTQ+ lives, stories, and creativity through events, exhibitions, and reinterpretations of collections, all rooted in authenticity and co-creation.

 Emerging from the success of Holburne Pride 2024, Queer Bath has grown into a collaborative movement shaped by the Holburne Museum, WIG! and Bath Arts Collective working with a growing coalition of museum partners, Queer Bath is transforming how the city’s cultural institutions engage with queer history — not just celebrating it, but investigating, uncovering, and amplifying it.